India remains better off than other EMs on growth: BNP Paribas' Ashutosh Tikekar

 India remains better off than other EMs on growth: BNP Paribas' Ashutosh Tikekar4 min read .
-Updated: 05 Apr 2022, 04:45 PM IST
+05 Apr 2022

 - Rising oil prices could pose a challenge for the Indian economy and can stroke inflation, he said